deborgo06/Rubiks-Cube-Solver/README.md

 ### A* Search
 - Uses heuristic-based informed search
-- Faster than BFS for complex states
+- Demonstrates AI-inspired decision making
+- Implemented as a heuristic demo

 ### Kociemba (Demo)
 - Industry-standard two-phase solving approach
-- Implemented here as a demo solver
+- Implemented here as a demo solver for optimal solutions